matthewmueller/unmatrix/Readme.md

 # unmatrix

   Parse and normalize the individual values of a css transform.
-  This only works with 2D transforms.
+  Uses the same algorithm that Firefox uses to parse the transform string.
+  Only parses the 2D transforms attributes.
 This library is intentionally low-level and should probably be used within another library.

   If you'd like to parse 3D transforms take a look at: